Example of extracting XML parsed data elements using the Assign node

 After creating the list, you can now extract any data from the list.

-1. To get the price of Item 2, you need to use a dot operator to drill down inside the XML list.
+1. To get the price of Item 2, you must use a dot operator to drill down inside the XML list.

 var var1 = xmlElements.order[1].price;